jean/collective.hostout/README.rst

 ----------------

-The bootstrap_users command is called as part of the bootstrap process which is called if no buildout has already been bootstraped on the remote server.
+The bootstrap_users command is called as part of the bootstrap process which is called if no buildout has already been bootstrapped on the remote server.
 This command will login using "user" (the user should have sudo rights) and create two additional users and a group which joins them.